-The average price for coverage from Travelers is $21 per month.
-That's slightly better than the statewide average of $22, though much more costly than State Farm.
+The average price for coverage from Travelers is $20 per month.
+That's slightly more expensive than the statewide average of $19, though much more costly than our top pick, Lemonade.

 Travelers offers nearly every commonly available renters insurance coverage option, including water backup, identity theft and extended liability protection.

 Customer service from Travelers is good but not as impressive as Amica, our recommendation for that category.
 Its NAIC Complaint Index is 0.52, meaning it receives half as many complaints as a typical insurer.
 But it fared poorly in J.D.
 Power's customer satisfaction survey, meaning current customers often had negative things to say about their insurer.